Photo by Rob Robinette

-The Vox Cut Control connects the power tube grids with a 250k audio pot and 4.7nF (.0047uF) capacitor to allow variable high end cut.
+The VOX Cut Control connects the power tube grids with a 250k audio pot and 4.7nF (.0047uF, 200v or higher) capacitor to allow variable high end cut.
 In a push-pull amp the guitar audio signals on the two power tube grids are 180 degrees out of phase with one another so mixing the two signals together nullifies the signal.

 I'm a big fan of this very late tone tweak because it pairs well with an early tone control or stack.
 Use the early tone control to get the overdrive tone and substance you want then use the Cut Control to fine tune the tone and trim fizz and ice pick highs.
 The Cut Control affects only the power tubes.

 Wire the cut pot as a variable resistor so that as you turn the knob up (clockwise) resistance increases.
 Up = more resistance = brighter tone.